 You can have multiple content caches for your network.
 If you have more than one, you can specify peer and parent relationships for the content caches.
 Content caching uses these relationships to determine which content cache is queried to fulfill a content request.

-You might choose a configuration matching the first example to maximize sharing among caches.
+You might choose a configuration matching the example on the left to maximize sharing among caches.
 If one of the content caches in a location is unavailable, another might already have the same content cached.
-Content caches 1-6 and parent caches 1-5 can use the parent selection policies first-available, random, round-robin, or sticky-available.
+Content caches 1–6 and parent caches 1–5 can use the parent selection policies first-available, random, round-robin, or sticky-available.

-You might choose a configuration matching the second example to maximize the total size of the cache.
-Parent caches 1-5 do not share content with each other, and neither do main caches 1-3.
-Content caches 1-6 and parent caches 1-5 can use the parent selection policy url-path-hash.
+You might choose a configuration matching the example on the right to maximize the total size of the cache.
+Parent caches 1–5 do not share content with each other, and neither do main caches 1–3.
+Content caches 1–6 and parent caches 1–5 can use the parent selection policy url-path-hash.